cyanreg/cyanrip/README.md

 CLI
 ---
-Arguments are optional.
-By default cyanrip will rip all tracks from the default CD drive with an offset of 0, output to flac only, enables all cd-paranoia error checking, performs a MusicBrainz lookup, and downloads and embeds the cover art if one is found.
+Arguments are optional, except `-s`.
+By default cyanrip will rip all tracks from the default CD drive, output to flac only, enables all cd-paranoia error checking, performs a MusicBrainz lookup, and downloads and embeds the cover art if one is found.

 | Argument             | Description                                                                                 |
 |----------------------|---------------------------------------------------------------------------------------------|